 The effects of Ebola myths apparently extend far beyond Monrovia.
 With so many people dying after leaving home to receive treatment, some residents have come to equate the effects of the disease with efforts to respond to it.
 Raphael Frankfurter, an aid worker in eastern Sierra Leone, described hearing one woman saying about the hospital in Kenema: “Ebola is a lie!
 They’re sending people to Kenema to die!””

-Click here to read the full NYT edioial “Fighting Ebola, and the Conspiracy Theories.”
+Click here to read the full New York Times edioial “Fighting Ebola, and the Conspiracy Theories.”

 Doctor, Did You Wash Your Hands? ™ provides information to consumers on understanding, managing and navigating health care options.